-The 'tap tap' amid the silence of Westminster Hall
+Nick Robinson: The 'tap tap' amid the silence of Westminster Hall

 "Tap tap" - it came again.
 When the guards lowered their swords, "tap tap" one more time, as they lowered their heads bowed in respect.
 Beneath the busbys, beneath the hats and caps, you see the faces of ordinary men and women proud to serve their country, to do their duty to pay their own special respects to the, now dead, Queen.
 They will not move, barely blink for 20 minutes, creating the scene that thousands upon thousands are coming here to witness, to say that they were there.

+Over the years, over the decades, I've seen some pretty extraordinary sights in Westminster, but nothing like what I witnessed in the early hours of this morning.
+Earlier, outside the hall in front of me was a full dress rehearsal for the Queen's state funeral - the Horse Guards with their shining helmets and the red sashes coming down from them.

+There was the massed ranks of the guards who will stand guard for Her Majesty the Queen on Monday.
+This is what we will see and hear and join in as a nation, united in mourning.
+I was standing just outside Westminster Hall underneath a magnificent window presented to the Queen by members of parliament back at the time of her Diamond Jubilee.
+I looked back as the people who have queued eight or nine hours through the night to take one last look at Her Majesty the Queen.
+One last look at the coffin topped with the magnificent crown.

-I spoke to them on the way in - they had no idea what it was they were about to experience.
+In the queue, I spoke to them - they had no idea what it was they were about to experience.

 What I wanted to understand is why people who aren't as lucky as me - who had to queue for hours through the night - were willing to do so for a brief moment of seeing the Queen lying in state.
 There's always a danger when you're a journalist that people repeat back to you what they've heard other people say on radio and television - that it is a moment of history, or that they wish to pay their respects or that they want to see things for themselves.